whitneypenn/analytics-capstone/README.md

 2. I removed all non-numerical attributes (analysis_url, id, track_href, and uri).
 3. After attempting to turn the time signature attribute into a categorial feature, I was still getting an infinite colinearity for those columns, which was resulting in runtime errors, so I decided to remove the features.

-Here is my resulting colinearity:
+Here are the final features and their VIFs:

 |           Feature       |      VIF |
 |-----------------|-------|